 By making LTV higher, each customer becomes more valuable and you can therefore spend more to acquire each customer (your Target CAC goes up).

-The higher your Target CAC the more new customers you win and the business grows fast as you get more new and repeat customers.
+The higher your Target CAC the more new customers you can compete for and win and the business grows fast as you get more new and repeat customers.

 Promotions and discounts can help, as can focusing on acquiring email addresses so you can email your customers and leads to tempt them back to your store to purchase.

 Making the Average Order Value higher helps as well.
-This can be done through ‘add-on’ purchases – nudges to buy something additional and surprisingly through good merchandising and promotions.
+This can be done through ‘add-on’ purchases – nudges to buy something additional through good merchandising and promotions.